kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 ## Resources for automating deployment to Databricks

-This page describes a manual workflow for deploying and running project on Databricks.
-This process can be automated in two ways:
+Up to this point, this page has described a manual workflow for deploying and running a project on Databricks.
+The process can be automated in two ways:

 - [Use the Databricks API.](#databricks-api)
 - [Use the Databricks CLI.](#databricks-cli)